Vianvolaeus/VVtools/README.md

 - Enables DoF (with fStop1.2)
 - Adds an Empty object as a DoF object, and parents it to camera
-- Raycasts this DoF Object to nearest surface from center of camera frame
+- Raycasts this DoF Object to nearest surface from center of camera frame.
+If it misses, it'll be at origin.
 - Enables DoF in Solid mode, so you can preview your DoF effect without a full render (You can tweak this DoF object manually afterwards, also, just move it as desired.)